 I combine practices of painting, print, photography and video with archival and geographical research, to investigate overlooked structures in natural and man-made environments.
 I am fascinated by the passage of time and the ephemeral nature of the physical world.
 Architecture and geometry also inspire me, and my work navigates between the fleeting and the fixed.

-Curiousity has anchored my work in the studio.
-I trained as a printmaker but found I was more interested in exploring variations on a theme than in producing multiples.
-Setting out to print an edition of twenty, I would end up with twenty unique images.
+Curiosity has anchored my work in the studio.
+I trained as a printmaker but found I was more interested in exploring variations on a theme than in printing editions.
+When I would set out to print an edition of twenty, I ended up with twenty unique images.
 Although I didn’t become a printmaker in any traditional sense, layering – of ideas, images and media – still lies at the heart of my process.
-Through strategies of overlay, erasure and reconfiguration, I build and remove colour and pattern, making work that slowly reveals itself.

 Anne Krinsky is a London-based artist, born in the US.
 She works with paint, print, photography and video.
 Her US solo shows include The Art Complex Museum in Duxbury, Massachusetts; Andrea Marquit Fine Arts, Boston; Soprafina Gallery, Boston; and her 10-year retrospective at the Trustman Gallery at Simmons College, Boston.
 She has made installations in response to archived collections in the US, UK and India.
 She exhibited her first project with a UK archive, From Absorb to Zoom: An Alphabet of Actions in the Women’s Art Library, at Goldsmiths University of London in 2015.